 4

-Switching from Basic to Grow takes one click and keeps all your products, orders, and apps intact - there’s no migration penalty for starting on Basic.
+Switching from Basic to Grow takes one click and keeps all your products, orders, and apps intact.
+There’s no migration penalty for starting on Basic.

-Shopify Basic vs Grow: Quick Comparison
+Shopify Basic vs Grow: Plan Differences at a Glance

-Feature Basic ($29/mo) Grow ($79/mo)
+Feature Basic ($29/mo annual) Grow ($79/mo annual)

 Online store Yes Yes

-Staff accounts 1 5
+Staff accounts 2 5

-Standard reports No Yes
+Standard reports No Yes (~30 reports)

-Online card rate (US) 2.9% + 30¢ 1.9% + 30¢
+Online card rate (US) 2.9% + 30¢ 2.6% + 30¢

-In-person card rate 2.6% + 0¢ 2.5% + 0¢
+In-person card rate 2.6% + 10¢ 2.5% + 10¢

 Transaction fee (non-Shopify Payments) 2.0% 1.0%